nmondal/cowj/manual/plugins.md

   event_bus:
     type: rama
     storage: google-storage # underlying prefixed storage impl to be used
-    uid: my-name-is-nobody # unique id for the RAMA writer node
+    uuid: my-name-is-nobody # unique id for the RAMA writer node
 ```

 Usage is very simple, once the plugins are loaded, simply use: